Orange Collective

 The Compact Steam Generator

 Change one part.
-Shrink the whole plant 40x.
+Shrink the nuclear hardware 40x.

 The steam generator is the physically dominant component of a pressurized water reactor — and the only one Apollo touches.